-- It is now almost three weeks since 22-year-old Mahsa Amini died at the hands of the Iranian morality police on September 16.
+- It is now almost three weeks since 22-year-old Mahsa Amini died after being arrested by the Iranian morality police on September 16.

-- The protests that first united the Iranian people after Ms Amini’s death are now taking place in over 154 cities across the country – but also across the globe: Demonstrators in the UK, France, Germany, Canada, Australia, Syria, Iraq, Greece, and Chile have become unlikely allies in the face of female oppression.
+- The protests that first united the Iranian people after Ms Amini’s death are now taking place in over 154 cities across the country – but also across the globe: Demonstrations have been conducted in the UK, France, Germany, Canada, Australia, Syria, Iraq, Greece, and Chile.

 - At least 154 people are now reported dead, according to Norway-based Iran Human Rights (IHR); another 1,200 have been arrested, including at least 35 journalists.

-- Elon Musk is now involved, providing internet access via his Starlink satellite to the Iranian people facing the largest internet shutdown the country has seen since the protests of 2019.
+- Elon Musk has announced he will provide internet access via his Starlink satellite to the Iranian people who are now facing the largest internet shutdown the country has seen since the protests of 2019.

 - Iran’s Revolutionary Guard, citing Kurdish involvement in the unrest, fired missiles and carried out drone strikes in the northern Kurdish region of Iraq, reportedly killing 13 people, and injuring a further 58.